Main Attractions and Tourist Regions in India

 The city of Agra (location of Taj Mahal) isn't worth staying in any longer than the time you have allocated for the precious Taj Mahal, so swiftly move on to the much more appealing Varanasi to the east or New Delhi to the west.
 Varanasi, a world away from the comforts of home you are probably used to, is the most shocking and overwhelming of Indian cities, predominantly down to its profound spiritual levels.

 Head to the very east to the vibrant Kolkata, the hugely populated Indian city where space is scarce and desperation coexists with a thriving intellectual and cultural scene.
 North from Delhi are tours and treks of Kashmir, offering scintillating hiking trails and picturesque scenery.
-Hang out with the hippies and meditate, practice yoga or simply brush up on your Buddhist knowledge in the popular retreat of McLeod Ganj (suburb of Dharamshala).
+Hang out with the hippies and meditate practice yoga or simply brush up on your Buddhist knowledge in the popular retreat of McLeod Ganj (suburb of Dharamshala).

-A tour around Rajasthan is top priority.
+A tour around Rajasthan is the top priority.
 With an array of charming cities and diverse colors, it is essential that you don't miss this experience.
-Jaipur is the most popular, with its pink walled citadel and its magical lake palace, but for me, Jodhpur (the blue city) steals all the thunder (not just because blue is my favorite color).
+Jaipur is the most popular, with its pink-walled citadel and its magical lake palace, but for me, Jodhpur (the blue city) steals all the thunder (not just because blue is my favorite color).
 The vast amount of conjoined blue merges into one miraculous blue facade, best observed from the top of Mehrangarh fort.

 From the pink and blue city, head west to Jaisalmer, a desert city made of sandstone with a large fort overlooking the city.
 Take desert trips and sleep under the starry desert sky while your camel waits to plod you back to your hotel.